GoogleCloudPlatform/DIY-Tools/gcp-data-drive/README.md

 ## Installation

 ### Deploy to multiple compute platforms
-:info: Google Cloud SDK needs to be installed and initialized to preform these actions.
+Google Cloud SDK must be installed and initialized to preform these actions.

 #### Cloud Run
 ```bash